 Data-Oriented Culture.
 Some respondents said that their organization is attempting to create a data-oriented culture.
 Some characteristics of a data-oriented culture could be the following: leaders ask for data, decisions are typically made based on data, performance dashboards are visible throughout the organization, employees are trained on data collection and analysis, analytics is incorporated into leadership development, and investments are made in developing analytical capabilities.
-You would eventually see data-oriented culture would have employees who have a pattern of shared basic assumptions and a clear sense of the correct way to perceive, think, and feel related to the collection and analysis of data (see Schein, 2004).
+You would eventually see data-oriented values, behaviors, artifacts, policies, practices, and rituals.
+An organization with a data-oriented culture would have employees who have a pattern of shared basic assumptions and a clear sense of the correct way to perceive, think, and feel related to the collection and analysis of data (see Schein, 2004).
 An organization structure can be changed quickly towards analytics through the creation of analytics positions and teams, but a data-oriented culture might take a long time to create.